calevans/TickTalk/README.md

 ## In the first terminal session
-If you wish, you can also press CTLR-C in the first window to stop the program.
+If you wish, you can also press CTL-C in the first window to stop the program.
 Since we catch `SIGINT`, this will cause the current run to complete, and then an orderly exit.

 # Fin